On Split-State Quantum Tamper Detection and Non-Malleability: Introduction

 \textbf{Non-Malleable Quantum Encryption.} Other notions of non-malleability for quantum messages have previously been studied in the context of quantum encryption schemes.
-Ambainis, Bouda, and Winter \cite{ABW09}, and later Alagic and Majenz \cite{AM17}, introduced related notions of quantum non-malleable encryption schemes which (informally) can be understood as a keyed versions of the NMCs we study here. \cite{AM17} showed that in the keyed setting, non-malleability actually implies encryption in a strong sense.
+Ambainis, Bouda, and Winter \cite{ABW09}, and later Alagic and Majenz \cite{AM17}, introduced related notions of quantum non-malleable encryption schemes which (informally) can be understood as a keyed version of the NMCs we study here. \cite{AM17} showed that in the keyed setting, non-malleability actually implies encryption in a strong sense.
 We view the connections we raise to encryption schemes as analogs to these results in a coding-theoretic setting.

-\subsection{Our Techniques}
+\section{Our Techniques}

-We begin in \cref{subsubsection:overview-reductions} by presenting a reduction from quantum non-malleability to tamper-detection, which showcases the intuition behind many of the techniques in our work.
-We proceed in \cref{subsubsection:overview-bounded-storage} by describing how to construct 3-split tamper-detection codes in the bounded storage model from classical, quantum secure non-malleable codes (our result in \cref{theorem:results-main}).

-In the remainder of this subsection, we present the intuition behind our constructions of secret sharing schemes.
-In \cref{subsubsection:overview-td-ss}, we describe our constructions of tamper-detection secret sharing schemes (\cref{theorem:results-lo-ss}) based on our 3-split TDCs.
-Finally, in \cref{subsubsection:overview-locc}, we describe our secret sharing schemes which are non-malleable against $\locc$ (\cref{theorem:results-locc-ss}).
+We begin in \cref{subsection:overview-reductions} by presenting definitions of the various tampering guarantees we consider, and a reduction from non-malleability to quantum tamper-detection, which highlights the intuition behind our results.
+We proceed in \cref{subsection:overview-bounded-storage} by describing how to construct our 3-split tamper-detection codes of \cref{theorem:results-main} from classical, quantum-secure non-malleable codes.
+Finally, in \cref{subsection:overview-td-ss} we describe our constructions of tamper-detection secret sharing schemes (\cref{theorem:results-lo-ss}) based on our 3-split TDCs.